phone07 4772 5155

 O'Shea Dyer Compensation Team

-When you choose O’Shea Dyer as your Compensation lawyer, you have a team of experienced legal professionals, led by Ivan Baxter, Tyla Leo, Sam Stewart and Bridget Barrie working on your case.
+When you choose O’Shea Dyer as your Compensation lawyer, you have a team of experienced legal professionals, led by Ivan Baxter, Tyla Leo Bridget Barrie working on your case.

 MEET YOUR TEAM